Would You Give Up Food For Two Days to Live Longer?

 But what if you’re simply not down with eating less daily or doing popular intermittent fasting methods like 18:6?
 That’s where 48-hour fasting comes in.

-Fasting for 48 hours may increase how many calories you burn at rest (2, 3), and boost weight loss and cognitive function (4, 5).
+Fasting for 48 hours may increase your basal metabolic rate (BMR), or how many calories you burn at rest (2, 3), and boost weight loss and cognitive function (4, 5).
 Better yet, you really only need to do it once or twice a month to see benefits, says Imashi Fernando, M.S., R.D.

 While it might be effective, 48-hour fasting isn’t for the faint of heart.
 Everything you need to know about 48-hour fasting, including the benefits, side effects, and exactly how to do it for best results, below.

-Imashi Fernando, M.S., R.D., C.D.C.E.S. is a registered dietitian who works in a large hospital system as a clinical dietitian and provides one-on-one nutrition counseling through her virtual private practice, Brown Sugar Nutrition PLLC.
-She holds a master’s degree in Nutritional Sciences from the University of Washington.
+Imashi Fernando, M.S., R.D., C.D.C.E.S. is a registered dietitian who works in a large hospital system as a clinical dietitian.

 A 48-hour fast is simple: give yourself a full, two-day break from eating, then resume your diet as normal after the 48 hours are up.